qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

   - CPU found that branch prediction is wrong and rolls back, but doesn't rollback side effect on cache.
 - The attacker measures memory read latency in `probeTable`.
 Which place access faster correspond to the value of secret.
 - To accurately measure memory access latency, `performance.now()` is not accurate enough.
 It need to use a multi-threaded counter timer: One thread (web worker) keeps increasing a shared counter in a loop.
 The attacking thread reads that counter to get "time".
 The cross-thread counter sharing requires `SharedArrayBuffer`.
 Although it cannot measure time in standard units (e.g. nanosecond), it's accurate enough to distinguish latency difference between fast cache access and slow RAM access.

+The same thing can also be done via equivalent Wasm code using `SharedArrayBuffer`.

 Related: Another vulnerability related to cache side channel: [GoFetch](https://gofetch.fail/).
 It exploits Apple processors' cache prefetching functionality.